The deadline for nominations was June 30, 2015. Check back soon to find out who the 2015 Hero of Hope is.

 Do you know a person living with kidney disease who is making a difference in his or her community?
-Someone who is an inspiration to those around him or her?
+Someone who is an inspiration to others?
 Each year, the American Kidney Fund asks its friends to submit nominations for the Hero of Hope award.

 Each honoree’s story is unique and inspiring.
 Previous honorees have been selected for such reasons as:

-To nominate someone for the American Kidney Fund’s Hero of Hope Award, simply complete a nomination form on our website.
-For inspiration, watch the videos of our Heroes of Hope for the past three years.
+To nominate someone for the American Kidney Fund’s Hero of Hope Award, simply complete a nomination form below.
+For inspiration, watch videos of our past Hero of Hope honorees below.

 Learn About Our Past Hero of Hope Award Winners